 Further specific policy areas are:

-IP1.2 Promotion of Investment by Businesses in R&I - development of linkages and synergies between businesses, research centres and higher education, in particular technology transfer, innovation platforms, innovation infrastructures, creation of innovative SMEs, networking, clusters and open innovation through RIS3.
+IP1.2 Promotion of Investment by Businesses in Research & Innovation - development of linkages and synergies between businesses, research centres and higher education, in particular technology transfer, innovation platforms, innovation infrastructures, creation of innovative SMEs, networking, clusters and open innovation through RIS3.

 SO1.2.1.
 Boosting and promoting R&I-led businesses, supporting the creation and consolidation of innovative firms.